baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

 **Validation**

-If sequence logic is involved, the signer needs a way to validate whether a preceding request was successful before executing the next request.
-Because standards and canister calls vary, receiving a response is not sufficient to validate that the request was successfully complete.
+If sequence logic is involved (there are multiple sub-arrays), the signer needs a way to validate whether a preceding request was successful before executing the next request.
+Because response formats of requests with different standards and canister calls vary, receiving a response is not sufficient to validate that the request was successfully complete.

 ICRC-112 defines validation success of a request in the following way:
-- If the ICRC-112 request does not have sequence logic (there is only one subarray), the request should have received response
+- If the ICRC-112 request does not have sequence logic (there is only one sub-array), the request should have received response .
-- If the ICRC-112 request has sequence logic (there are multiple subarrays), the request should have received response AND
+- If the ICRC-112 request has sequence logic (there are multiple sub-arrays), the request should have received response AND.
-  - If the signer supoprts the standard used by request, decoded certificate should have block id
+  - If the signer supports the standard used by request, the signer needs to parse the response and verify its success.
-  - If the signer does not support the standard used by request, canisterValidation call should return success
+  - If the signer does not support the standard used by request, canisterValidation call should return success.

 If the validation failed in any of the steps above, ICRC-112 will return a `1003` for `Validation failed` error.

-When there is a sequence logic and the request uses a standard that the signer recognizes, the signer checks if decoded certificate includes a block id.
-Signer provides this check on the signer to enable speedy execution.
-But it keeps the validation process simple by just checking if there is a block id.
-It doesn't interpret any other contexts of the response.
+When there is a sequence logic in the ICRC-112 request, and the request uses a standard that the signer supports, the signer must implement the validation of the request.
+For example, with a ICRC-1 transfer request, the signer must decode the certificate included in the result.
+And if there is a block id in the decoded certificate, the signer can deem the request successfully complete.
+Same applies for other standards that the signer declared in ICRC-25 that it supports.
+The signer must parse the result and make a relevant validation check directly on the signer.
+This signer-side validation is done to facilitate speedy execution of batch transactions that use sequence logic.

-When there is a sequence logic but the request uses a standard that the signer does not recognize, the signer resorts to a fallback transaction status check (canisterValidation call) that the relying party provided with ICRC-112.
+It is recommended that relying party provides a canisterValidation method, in case the ICRC-112 request uses sequence logic and the signer does not support a request.
+Wallets in the IC ecosystem have varying level of support for different standards, so relying party could encounter such situations.
+To handle such cases where the signer does not support a standard used by a request, the signer should implement a fallback call to the canisterValidation method provided by the relying part.
+This method returns a boolean value for whether the request was successfully completed or not.
 If the relying party did not provide canisterValidation call info, signer will return a `1002: Validation required` error when it encounters requests that uses standards that it does not recognize.
-The canisterValidation is implmeented as a separate standard [ICRC-114](https://github.com/dfinity/wg-identity-authentication/pull/227).
+The canisterValidation is implemented as a separate standard [ICRC-114](https://github.com/dfinity/wg-identity-authentication/pull/227).

 **Using ICRC-25 wtih ICRC-112**